Diabetes Mellitus Type 2 In Adults

 You may need tests to check for type 2 diabetes mellitus starting at age 45, even if you do not have any risk factors or symptoms.
 Caregivers will test your blood sugar level twice to be sure that you have diabetes.

 - Blood glucose test: A sample of your blood is tested for the amount of sugar it contains.

 - Fasting plasma glucose test: After you have fasted for 8 hours, your blood sugar level is tested.

 - Oral glucose tolerance test: After you have fasted for 8 hours, your blood sugar level is tested.
 You are then given a glucose drink.
-Your blood sugar level is checked after 1 hour and again 2 hours after you drink the glucose.
+Your blood sugar level is checked after 1 hour and again after 2 hours.
 Caregivers look at how much your blood sugar level increases from the first check.

 - A1c test: This blood test shows the average amount of sugar in your blood over the past 2 to 3 months.